Interesting looking through the Teignbridge car park sites as to charges and locations:- https://sites.teignbridge.gov.uk/carparkmap

 @webmaster - i find dawlish.com is a bonus for dawlish when threads are not hijacked by certain user's/ex user's. i for one enjoy contributing to this site and fully welcome the increased policing, as to what certain user's have done in the past, that is the past. keep up the good work.

 Politicians and promises, the only thing you can be sure will definetly happen will be:- Higher salaries, year on year, for the m.p's no matter how badly the economy is doing.
 Increases in v.a.t/taxes for the working/middle classes.
 Minimum wage going up by pennies relative to cost of living.
 Degredation of what is left of our armed forces/emergency services/N.H.S.
-Continued erosion of ...
+Continued erosion of local ...

 @Lynne - i had politely advised the couple that cycling was not allowed on the sea wall. the bloke replied 'i didn't know that' and just cycled passed.
 Actually there is another cyclist on another picture who barged his way passed a large group of people as well.
 It would seem the 'No cycle' signs have been slowly disappearing form the barriers on the sea wall.
-You can have as many regulations ...
+You can have as many regulations as ...

 A couple of threads from years gone by re cctv in Dawlish. https://www.dawlish.com/thread/details/13239 https://www.dawlish.com/thread/details/12814